solrcloudpy/solrcloudpy/_sources/console.txt

 ``solrcloudpy`` comes with a console that can be run simply by typing ``solrconsole``.
-It has a few convenniences, such as an already-created :class:`~solrcoudpy.connection.Connection` object and :class:`~solrcoudpy.parameters.SearchOptions` that can be referred to directly.
+It has a few convenniences, such as an already-created :class:`~solrcloudpy.connection.SolrConnection` object and :class:`~solrcloudpy.parameters.SearchOptions` that can be referred to directly.

 ::